GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 - The overlaying element will get a new stacking context.

 {% Aside 'caution' %}
 `backdrop-filter` may harm performance.
-Test its use before deploying.
+Test it before deploying.
 {% endAside %}

 CSS `backdrop-filter` applies one or more filters to the backdrop of an element, leaving the contents unchanged.
 Some people find its name confusing.
 Is it changing the background?
 Does it add another layer between the forground and background?
 Actually it does neither of these things.
 Rather, it makes an existing element transparent or partially transparent, altering the appearance of whatever is seen through it.
 It almost goes without saying that if the element has no transparency, that is, if its value is set to `none` there will be no effect on the background.